Rocky Mountain Rugby Meeting Rules & Code of Conduct

 Loss of Membership

-A member shall lose membership in the Union for failure to pay dues and all levied fees, or for non-compliance with these By-Laws as determined by the Executive Committee.
+A member shall lose membership in the Union for failure to pay dues and all levied fees, or for non-compliance with the RMR bylaws as determined by the Executive Committee.

 Decisions of the Executive Committee made under the bylaws concerning loss of membership may be overturned at a Union meeting by a two-thirds majority of members.
 The club in question cannot vote on such matter.

 Each full member has one vote at any Union meeting and shall be represented at any meeting by no more than two persons that must be registered to USAR for the club they represent.

 Votes shall be conducted by the operator of the meeting and presided over by the chair.
 In the event that a conflict of interest exists between the meeting operator and/or the individual presiding officer of the meeting, those conflicted shall temporarily vacate the meeting for any open (non-secret) vote on the issue in conflict.